seanelvidge/seanelvidge.github.io/_posts/2025-11-08-40_points_to_avoid_relegation.md

   <figcaption></figcaption>
 </figure>

-The plot above shows the number of points required to stay in the top division of English football (since 3 points for a win was introduced in 1985; this includes before the Premier League started in 1992).
-Note that during that time there have been a varying number of teams in the top division (between 20 and 22) which obviously impacts the points required.
+The plot above shows the number of points required to stay in the top division of English football since 3 points for a win was introduced in 1985 (this includes before the Premier League started in 1992).
+The league tables were created using my [arbitrary league table generator](https://seanelvidge.com/leaguetable).
+It is also worth noting that during the time range there have been a varying number of teams in the top division (between 20 and 22) which obviously impacts the points required.
 We have normalized this to a 38-game season for comparison.

 A few things are immediatly obvious: